Home > Matthew 24 Commentary: THAT Generation Shall Not Pass

 22If those days had not been cut short, no one would survive, but for the sake of the elect those days will be shortened.

-Fulfilled!
-Matthew 24:23-25 Commentary: The False Prophets and False Messiahs of the First Century . . .
+Matthew 24:23-25 Explained, A Preterist Commentary: The False Prophets and False Messiahs of the First Century . . .

 In v.
 26 Jesus also warned not to look for the Christ in the “inner rooms.”
 This warning appears to be directed at Eleazar, a Messianic contender and temple priest who using the Temple as a fortress led a band of temple priests in revolt against Rome.
-Eleazar and many of his soldiers were later killed in the Temple in the middle of the Jewish War by a rival Jewish general and Messianic contender.
+Many of Eleazar’s soldiers were later killed in the Temple in the middle of the Jewish War by a rival Jewish general and Messianic contender.

-Fulfilled!
-Matthew 24:24 Commentary: During the Jewish War, many People were paid to Predict Lies in God’s Name . . .
+A Preterist Exposition and Commentary of Matthew 24:24: During the Jewish War, many People were paid to Predict Lies in God’s Name . . .

-Fulfilled!
-Matthew 24:24 Commentary: Believed by many to be the Jewish Messiah, Vespasian, the Beast Whose Wound had been healed, cured a Blind Man and a Man with a Withered Hand in fulfillment of v.
+Covenant Eschatology, A Matthew 24:24 Preterist Commentary: Believed by many to be the Jewish Messiah, Vespasian, the Beast Whose Wound had been healed, cured a Blind Man and a Man with a Withered Hand in fulfillment of v.
 24.